 (7) The following are procedures for a cancellation notice.

-(A) Each licensee who cancels an irradiated reactor fuel or radioactive waste shipment for which advance notification has been sent shall send a cancellation notice to the governor of each state or to the governor's designee previously notified, each Tribal official or to the Tribal official's designee previously notified, and to the Director, Division of Security Policy, Office of Nuclear Security and Incident Response, and to the agency.
+(A) Each licensee who cancels an irradiated reactor fuel or radioactive waste shipment for which advance notification has been sent shall send a cancellation notice to the governor of each state or to the governor's designee previously notified, each Tribal official or to the Tribal official's designee previously notified, and to the Director, Office of Nuclear Security and Incident Response, and to the department .

 (B) The licensee shall state in the notice that it is a cancellation and identify the advance notification that is being canceled.
-The licensee shall retain a copy of the notice as a record for 3 years.
+The licensee shall retain a copy of the notice as a record for three years.